-BLOSSOMING INTO A NEW WORKING LIFE maïl Hadj-Abderrahmane had been a truck driver for 10 years, but something wasn't right at work.
-The shifts were long, but it was more the sustained stress levels that consumed him FRANCE Since 2015 Solidarity AccorHotels and Lyon AccorHotels La Fabrique, a socially responsible canning facility, helping to train approximately 50 employees per year Since 2017 every other week, the Mercure Lyon Est its employees baskets of vegetables from 2018 the project's development by installing women's changing rooms, and creating facilities for the storage and sale of canned food "I was different from everyone else.
+"I was different from everyone else.
 I felt like I was stuck.
 I couldn't work anymore."
 In mutual agreement with his employer, Smaïl left his job and was unemployed for four years.
 Then, in 2017, a psychologist directed him to Les Jardins de Lucie, a member association of Réseau Cocagne, which combines organic vegetable gardening with social and vocational integration.
 Smail was initially skeptical but quickly found what he had been lacking: a comforting and humane work environment.
 "At first, I thought it would be like before.
 But no, it was really a different environment."
 Smail was able to get up in the morning and go to work.
-He started with a garden where he grew vegetables and prepared baskets for individuals, and six months later, he joined La Fabrique, the association's vegetable canning section.
-Smaïl likes talking about every detail of the process: the preparation, the canning and especially guality control, for which he is responsible.
+He started with the garden where he grew vegetables and prepared baskets for individuals, and six months later, he joined La Fabrique, the association's vegetable canning section.
+Smaïl likes talking about every detail of the process: the preparation, the canning and especially everything from delivery.
+Most importantly, he has gained perspective.
+"I used to regret a lot of things, but not anymore.
+Things are so much easier at work, now: I make sure I don't put myself in stressful situations, and it's working rather quality control, for which he is responsible.
 The association also referred him to a psychologist and supports him in his professional endeavors.
-Over time, Smaïl regained confidence and came to terms with his difficult childhood.
+Over time, Smail regained confidence and came to terms with his difficult childhood.
 "Little by little, I reinvented myself, and I realized that I could also work in a mainstream environment."
-Smaïl left the aarden in September 2018.
+Smail left the aarden in September 2018.
 He now works for a small company in Lyon that connects fruit and vegetable producers with professionals in the food and restaurant industries.
-He likes variety, and handles everything from Little by little, supply to I reinvented delivery.
-Most myself importantly, he has gained perspective.
-"I used to regret a lot of things, but not anymore.
-Thinas are so much easier at work, now: I make sure I don't put myself in stressful situations, and it's working rather well!"
+He likes variety, and handles supply to

+Little by little, I reinvented myself